Andrea Russotto: Serie C

 In October 2012 Russotto was signed by Lega Pro Prima Divisione club Catanzaro as a free agent.
 In January 2013 Serie A club Parma signed half of the registration rights of Russotto (by signing Russotto outright and sold back 50% registration rights of Russotto to Catanzaro for a peppercorn fee of €500.).
 In June 2014 Parma gave up the 50% registration rights for free.

-On 16 July 2015 Russotto was sold to Serie B club Salernitana.
+On 16 July 2015, Russotto was sold to Serie B club Salernitana.
 He played twice for the team in 2015–16 Coppa Italia.

-On 31 August 2015 Russotto and Caetano were signed by Lega Pro club Calcio Catania in definitive deals, with Alberto Frison moved to opposite direction in a definitive deal.
+On 31 August 2015, Russotto and Caetano were signed by Lega Pro club Calcio Catania in definitive deals, with Alberto Frison moved to opposite direction in a definitive deal.

-On 19 July 2019 he signed with Cavese.
+On 19 July 2019, he signed with Cavese.

-On 14 January 2021 he returned to Catania on a 1.5-year contract.
+On 14 January 2021, he returned to Catania on a 1.5-year contract.
 On 9 April 2022, he was released together with all of his Catania teammates following the club's exclusion from Italian football due to its inability to overcome a number of financial issues.

 In August 2022, Russotto re-signed for refounded Serie D club Catania.

 International career

-He made his U-21 team debut against Luxembourg U-21, 12 December 2006, replacing Valerio Virga at half-time and notching an assist.
-He played once for the U-23 team in a friendly match.
+Russotto made his U21 team debut against Luxembourg U21, 12 December 2006, replacing Valerio Virga at half-time and notching an assist.
+He played once for the U23 team in a friendly match.
 He was then placed on reserve for the 2008 Olympics squad and was later called up to replace the injured Claudio Marchisio.